CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

     ![](./images/29042025(22).png)

-3. Compare run details in a list view.
-Click **View run list** under **Compare runs** to select certain runs to visually compare run metrics.
+3. To compare run details in a list format, go to **View > Run list**.
+Use the **Compare runs** option to select specific runs and visually analyze their metrics side by side.

     ![](./images/29042025(23).png)